 - If you are a US citizen and attended a US undergraduate institution, you are automatically assumed to have passed the requirement.

-- If you attended a US undergraduate institution (i.e., where all of your instruction was in English), the School of Computer Science will assume you will pass the test and waive the requirement on request of your advisor to the Graduate Program Manager.
+- If you attended a US undergraduate institution (i.e., where all of your instruction was in English), the College of Information and Computer Sciences will assume you will pass the test and waive the requirement on request of your advisor to the Graduate Program Manager.

 - If you scored a 26 or above on the Speaking section of the TOEFL test (8.0 on IELTS).